Sui He

 Sui He (何穗 (Hé Suì), born September 23, 1989) is a Chinese model and actress.
-She was the first East Asian model to open a Ralph Lauren runway show and the second model of Chinese descent to walk in the Victoria's Secret Fashion Show.
+She was the first East Asian model to open a Ralph Lauren runway show and the second Chinese model to walk in the Victoria's Secret Fashion Show.
 Sui He also appeared on the cover of W magazine as a relative unknown.

-Early life
+Personal life

 She was born as Sui He on September 23, 1989, in Wenzhou, Zhejiang, China.

 She was a member of her city's swim team for seven years.

+On 18 October 2025, He Sui announced the birth of her first child, a son, with actor William Chan.

 Career

 At the age of 17, while a junior in high school, Sui He entered a Chinese modeling contest and won.
 After winning the contest, she signed with China's Bentley Culture Development Co. in Beijing.

 As of 2013, Sui He is ranked #13 on the Top 50 Models Women List by models.com.
 She was on Models.com's 2011 Top Women List as well.

 Sui He made her runway debut at the Love, Sex, and Money runway show in the Spring/Summer 2011 runway season.
 Her breakthrough season was Fall/Winter 2011, where she most notably opened for Ralph Lauren and opened and closed Vivienne Tam in New York, walked for Dolce & Gabbana in Milan and walked exclusively for Shiatzy Chen and Dries van Noten in Paris.
 Due to her success that season, she was named one of New York Magazine's Fall 2011 Top 10 Faces and also was style.com's top ten newcomers.
 Other ready-to-wear show appearances include Chanel, Dior, Helmut Lang, Hermes, Hervé Léger, Jean Paul Gaultier, Missoni, Mugler, Oscar de la Renta, Ralph Lauren, and Y-3.
 Notable couture shows include Chanel, Dior, and Jean-Paul Gaultier.

 Sui He walked in the 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018, becoming the second model of East Asian heritage after Liu Wen to walk for Victoria's Secret.

 Sui He appeared on the cover of W magazine's art issue in October 2011 as a relative unknown, becoming the first relatively unknown model to appear on a W cover in recent memory.
 She also appeared on the 6th anniversary cover of Vogue China along with other top Chinese models.
 Other covers include i-D and V.

 In 2012, Sui He was selected to be the first Asian global spokesmodel for Shiseido.
 The print campaign was photographed by Nick Knight.